Constant term of $H$-forms: Introduction

 where $A^-_M( \varepsilon)$ is some translate of the negative Weyl chamber in the maximal split torus, $A_M$, of the center of $M$ and $\delta_P$ is the modulus function of $P$.
 This is a characteristic property of $ \xi_{P^-} $ which describes the asymptotics of generalized coefficients.
-The linear form $\xi_{P^-}$ will be called the constant term of $\xi$ along $P$.\\ For $K$ a `` $(P,H)$-good'' compact open subgroup of $G$, one has :
+The linear form $\xi_{P^-}$ will be called the constant term of $\xi$ along $P$.